Odes (Horace): Book 4

 This ode was written to C. Marcius Censorinus and probably sent as a Saturnalian gift.
 Horace would give bronze vases, or tripods, or gems of Grecian art, but he does not have these.
 What he has to give instead is the immortality of a poem.
+(The ode contains the line (28) dignum laude virum Mūsa vetat morī 'A man worthy of praise the Muse does not allow to die'.)